bocke/pexports/README.md

 README
 ======

-Export from MinGW OSDN repo: converted to meson from autoconf to avoid dependency on build-aux package.
+Export from MinGW OSDN repo.
+Changes: converted to meson from autoconf to avoid dependency on build-aux package.

 Plans: None, other than making it compile without external deps.